el-profesor926/OcUK-Theme-Xen-Minimal/README.md

 •
 <a href="http://sobolev.us/stylish/">Safari</a>

 ## Installation
-To use, install the Stylus or Stylish extension for your chosen browser.
-Click the icon on your toolbar, click "Manage" on the popup, on the screen that appears click "Write new style", paste the code from default.css and save, done.
+Once you have the Stylus browser extention installed > click the "Install directly with Stylus" icon at the top of this page.